apache/paimon/docs/content/maintenance/read-performance.md

    results of optimized files avoids merging records with the same key, thus improving reading performance.

 You can flexibly balance query performance and data latency when reading.

-## Format

-Paimon has some query optimizations to parquet reading, so parquet will be slightly faster that orc.